profclems/glab/README.md

    $ sudo mv ./bin/glab /usr/bin/
    ```

-4. Run `glab version` to check if it worked and `glab config` to set up
+4. Run `glab version` to check if it worked and `glab config -g` to set up

 ## Configuration